abhilashaa05/abhilashaa05/README.md

 - 🎓 I'm currently pursuing B.Tech in Computer Science and Engineering from KIIT University.
 - 👀 I’m interested in Web Development and Graphic Designing.
 - 🌱 I’ve learnt the basics of coding laguages: Python, C and C++.
-- 🗂️ I've been through the basics of MySQL and MonogoDB databses.
+- 🗂️ I've been through the basics of MySQL and MonogoDB databases.
 - 🧩 As a part of Web Development, I am currently learning HTML and CSS.
 - 🎨 As a part of Graphic Designing, I am well acquainted with Picsart and Canva, and I'm learning Adobe Illustrator.
 - 📌 My major hobbies include: 📝 Content Writing 🖌️ Drawing Illustrations 📸 Photography ⚙️ Basic Image and Video Editing 📚 Reading books and quotes